-There is no such easy solution for users who are distributing web sites on CD-ROM and that include PDF documents, MS Word documents, or the like.
+There is no such easy solution for users who are distributing web sites on removable media and that include PDF documents, MS Word documents, or the like.
 Relatives or friends who are using IE6 or IE7 will not be able to access those documents through links if the Mark of the Web comment is present.
 If the Mark of the Web comment is not present, they will see the security warning, even though there is no security risk.

 - If your site contains HTML pages and photographs or scanned documents only, set Default Layouts.Head Script to Mark of the Web.
 This will avoid the security warning and given there are no linked documents, there is no downside.

 - If your site contains linked PDF documents, MS Word documents, etc., set Default Layouts.Head Script to Standard.
 People who browse your site with IE6 or IE7 will see a security warning, but they will have access to the documents.
 You may want to inform them of the security issue in a note that accompanies the site.

 Microsoft believes that the insane Mark of the Web comment is a solution or feature, but in fact, it's just evidence that the security features in IE6 and IE7 are badly broken.
 Other browsers stop malicious content using tactics that do not prevent access to legitimate content.
 The best way to protest is to stop using IE, and encourage your friends to stop, too.
 It's a small step, but Microsoft won't listen to any other input.

 When the Mark of the Web comment is not present, three common activities can trigger a warning message in IE6 or IE7: